Jayman2000/jasons-web-site/README.md

 At this point, whenever you run `git commit`, [pre-commit] will run a series of tests for the files that you modified.

+There’s a few [pre-commit] hook failures that I’m OK with:

-Some [Markdown](https://daringfireball.net/projects/markdown/) files fail one of pre-commit’s hooks, but only because one line is too long.
-I’m OK with that line being too long, so I [skip that hook](https://pre-commit.com/#temporarily-disabling-hooks) when I update those files.
+- Some [Markdown](https://daringfireball.net/projects/markdown/) files fail one
+of pre-commit’s hooks, but only because one line is too long.
+I’m OK with that line being too long.
+- `SPDX-FileContributor` dates must end in the current year (see the comment at the top of the file as an example).
+Sometimes though, it’s correct for them not to (example: a file copied from another project).

+When I run into an error that I’m OK with, I [skip the failing hooks](https://pre-commit.com/#temporarily-disabling-hooks) for that commit.

 ## Copying